yaelshneor/reverse-engineering-writeups/wonderland2/README.md

 mov     dword ptr [ebp+eax+Buffer], ecx
 ```

 On each iteration, the program takes 4 bytes from the input buffer and XORs them with the value `0x41524241`.
-Since the CPU is x86, values are stored in **little-endian** format — which matters when reconstructing the correct input bytes.
+values are stored in **little-endian** format.

 <img width="321" height="153" alt="image" src="https://github.com/user-attachments/assets/7bb94ca2-75ba-49ec-9a37-f8a000b95bf0" />